crazyhottommy/scclusteval/README.md

 # scclusteval

 <img src="man/figures/scclusteval.png" title="hex sticker" alt="hex sticker" width="10%" height="60%" />

-The goal of scclusteval(Single Cell Cluster Evaluation) is to evaluate the single cell clustering stability by boostrapping the cells and provide many visualization methods for comparing clusters.
+The goal of scclusteval(Single Cell Cluster Evaluation) is to evaluate the single cell clustering stability by boostrapping/subsampling the cells and provide many visualization methods for comparing clusters.

 for Theory behind the method, see Christian Henning, “Cluster-wise assessment of cluster stability,” Research Report 271, Dept. of